Vyral/kathleen-provancher/_posts/2019-02-21-get-to-know-my-team-with-a-few-offbeat-questions.md

 **“Your favorite part of being a Realtor?”&nbsp;***My favorite part of being a Realtor is having a happy seller or buyer.*

 **“Your favorite part of being on our team?”** *It’s fun, provides a wealth of knowledge, and everybody brings something else to the table on this team.
-Whenever I need questions asked, all I have to do is pick up the phone and call.*
+Whenever I need questions answered, all I have to do is pick up the phone and call.*

 **“What do you want people to know about you?”&nbsp;***That I am fair, loyal, and honest, and I will definitely do my best to help you in any way.*